TD-Addon/StandardsValidator/WARNINGS.md

 ### Reports crimes despite having >= 70 fight
 This NPC is likely to be hostile, but has an alarm of >= 100, meaning the player can get a bounty fighting them.

+### Is not using animation epos_kha_upr_anim_X.nif
+This NPC is not using upright Khajiit animations.

+### Has animation epos_kha_upr_anim_X.nif
+This NPC is using upright Khajiit animations despite not being one of the Khajiit races that requires them.

 ## Keys
 A misc item is a key if it has the key flag.
 This is a property of the record and determines if it can be sold to merchants and detected by Detect Key.